-Phelan Caswell Insurances Ltd is authorised by the Central Bank of Ireland as an Investment Intermediary under the Investment Intermediaries Act 1995, and as an Insurance Intermediary under the European Union (Insurance Distribution) Regulations, 2018.
-Copies of our authorisations are available on request.
-Our authorisations can be verified by contacting the Central Bank of Ireland on 1890 77 77 77 or by reference to the Central Bank’s registers of Insurance Intermediaries and Investment Intermediaries available on its website.
+Phelan Caswell Insurances Ltd is authorized by the Central Bank of Ireland as an Insurance Intermediary under the European Union (Insurance Distribution) Regulations, 2018.
+A copy of our authorization is available on request.
+Our authorization can be verified by contacting the Central Bank of Ireland on 1890 77 77 77 or by reference to the Central Bank’s register of Insurance Intermediaries available on its website.
 Phelan Caswell Insurances Ltd is also regulated by the Competition and Consumer Protection Commission as a Credit Intermediary.
 We are subject to the Central Bank’s Consumer Protection Code 2012, the Minimum Competency Code, and the Fitness & Probity Standards, which offer protection to consumers – these codes may be found on the Central Bank’s website www.centralbank.ie.
 We do not have a holding, direct or indirect, representing 10 per cent or more of the voting rights or of the capital in any insurance undertaking and likewise no insurer has a such a holding in Phelan Caswell Insurances.
 We represent our customers when dealing with insurers.

 Phelan Caswell Insurances Ltd provides advice on a fair and personal analysis basis, which means we review a wide range of products available in the market, and place business, in relation to all classes of insurance (life and non-life) product producers with which we hold an agency.
 Life insurance policies includes term assurance, mortgage protection, income protection, critical illness cover, pensions (including PRSA’s), savings and investments.
 A list of these product producers is available on request.
 We have developed a number of schemes which are particular industry or voluntary sectors – in these cases we select a particular insurer and recommend that insurer until the scheme is reviewed on an annual basis.

 PERIODIC ASSESSMENT OF INVESTMENT PRODUCTS